4GeeksAcademy/python-beginner-programming-exercises/exercises/05-User-Inputed-Values/README.md

 Remember that the content of the variable its being previously filled with whatever the user inputs.

-# 💡Hint
+## 💡Hint

-+ You can google "how to add number to a python variable".
++ You can Google "how to add a number to a python variable".